intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 *  For OpenVINO™ model server, use `deployment-ovms.yaml`.
 Model format acceptable is IR.xml

-*  For Optimum Onnxruntime with OpenVINO-EP, use `deployment_onnx.yaml` file.
+*  For Optimum ONNX Runtime with OpenVINO-EP, use `deployment_onnx.yaml` file.
 Model format acceptable is .onnx
 ```
 cd helmchart